jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2t-article-4.md

 Ireland is an example of a country that does not put any big duty on the transfer of property.
 This inequality is likely to be greatest in a country which has a government that is subordinate and dependent on another government.
 In this case, the people who possess the most extensive property in the dependent country will generally choose to live in the governing country.

 Ireland is precisely in this situation.
 It is no wonder that the proposal of a tax on absentees is very popular there.

-It might be a little difficult to ascertain=
+It might be a little difficult to ascertain:

-what kind or degree of absence renders a man as an absentee, or when the tax should begin or end.
+- what kind or degree of absence renders a man as an absentee, or
+- when the tax should begin or end.

 The voluntariness of every man's contribution naturally creates the inequality of tax contributions.

 But it also compensates the inequality, if you except this very peculiar situation.
 It is in his power to consume or not to consume the taxed commodity.

 Where such taxes properly assessed, and on proper commodities, they are paid with less grumbling than any other.
 When they are advanced by the merchant or manufacturer, the consumer, who finally pays them, soon comes to confound them with the price of the commodities.

 He almost forgets that he pays any tax.

-204 Such taxes are or may be perfectly certain.
+{{< s v="204" >}} Such taxes are or may be perfectly certain.

 They may be assessed to leave no doubt what should be paid or when it should be paid.
 Any uncertainty from customs duties cannot arise from the nature of those duties.